Substra/substra-backend/docs/asset-buffer.md

 "Compute Tasks" consist of a user-defined Algorithm, as well as input Models and Datasamples.

-"Asset" is a generic term which refers to Models, Data Samples, Data Managers and Algos.
+"Asset" is a generic term which refers to Models, Data Samples, and Data Managers.

 ## Goals